The best gimbals in 2023

 Despite its small size, its powerful motor smoothly moves even the chunkiest smartphones.
 Plus, the 15-hour battery life will likely last longer than your phone.
 And just in case you need to keep filming after the battery dies, a smartbank can power the gimbal via its USB C port.

-Zhiyun sells this unit in a combo configuration that includes an intelligently-designed magnetic fill light that quickly pops into place above the phone.
+Zhiyun sells this unit in a combo configuration that includes an intelligently-designed magnetic fill light that quickly pops into place the phone.
 It works well when shooting with other people but really excels when used for selfie videos—it’s perfect for vloggers and live streamers.
 The kit also includes a small fold-out tripod that doubles as a handle extension, wrist-strap, and stylish, protective carrying case.

 The Smooth 5 connects with your phone to control focus and focal length via a thumb wheel.
 In addition, a SmartFollow function centers moving subjects with the push of a button.
 Unfortunately, the available app for iOS and Android doesn’t have the most elegant interface, and a few functions are locked behind a subscription service.
 However, the app isn’t necessary to use the gimbal.